-Bank-A-Count uses a dedicated department and personnel to support the document processing functions.
+Bank-A-Count uses a dedicated department and dedicated personnel to support the document processing functions.
 Bank-A-Count incorporates various general computer controls to support and maintain software packages that are relevant to Bank-A-Count's document solutions product line.
-All systems are physically located in two Rudolph, Wisconsin, production facilities and an administrative and marketing support location in Wisconsin Rapids, Wisconsin.
+The systems are physically located in two Rudolph, Wisconsin, production facilities; an administrative and marketing support location in Wisconsin Rapids, Wisconsin; and a third-party colocation facility in Port Edwards, Wisconsin.